imwithiu/ECE2112-SAMPANG-PA4/README.md

 The `.mean(axis=1)` operation calculates the mean across the columns for each student. `axis=1` means that the calculation is performed row by row.

 The resulting value is stored in the new `Average` column.

-Using `board.copy()` before creating the column keeps the original DataFrame unchanged, consistent with the assignment instruction.

 ## Interpretation